Whether it’s bad customer service or an opposing political view, it seems like everyone’s ranting nowadays.

 Anger is the real problem

-Mary McNaughton-Cassill, PhD, a professor of psychology at the University of Texas at San Antonio, pointed out a 2013 study that suggests people using websites to rant are more likely to have anger issues in their personal lives.
+Mary McNaughton-Cassill, PhD, a professor of psychology at the University of Texas at San Antonio, pointed out a

 “In general, expressing anger in person by yelling or banging things, or online ranting, tends to increase your levels of anger,” McNaughton-Cassill told Healthline.